aghahuseynov/aghahuseynov/README.md

 ## Job

-I'm working as a Software Engineer in [Elçi Teknoloji](https://elciteknoloji.com/)
+I'm working as a Software Engineer at [Elçi Teknoloji](https://elciteknoloji.com/)

 ## How to reach me 📫